doggodgcodes/onechar/README.md

 DO NOT MAKE IT POPULAR

+Renamed to onechar, but file extension is still .anychar.
 Originally meant to be called onechar, but I did a typo.

-The original interpreter is in anychar.py
+The original interpreter is in onechar.py.
-There is a converter that converts text to anychar code
+There is also a converter that converts text to anychar code, so less tedious typing it out.